TheScienceMuseum/heritageconnector/_posts/DRAFT 2021-02-01-tanc-webinar.md

 The [Towards a National Collection](https://www.nationalcollection.org.uk) directorate is pleased to announce the presentation of interim findings from its [Foundation Projects](https://www.nationalcollection.org.uk/projects).

-The second instalment of our Foundation Project series features speakers John Stack (Heritage Connector, The Science Museum) and Lora Angelova (Deep Discoveries, The National Archives).
+The second instalment of our Foundation Project webinar series features speakers John Stack (Heritage Connector, Science Museum Group) and Lora Angelova (Deep Discoveries, The National Archives).

 # Heritage Connector (John Stack)

-Project Investigators: Science Museum Group, Victoria & Albert Museum and School of Advanced Study, University of London
+Project Investigators: Science Museum Group, Victoria and Albert Museum, and School of Advanced Study, University of London

 [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) explores three technologies (AI, linked open data and knowledge graphs) that together have the potential to provide a step change in access and discoverability, research and public engagement by augmenting traditional catalogue data and associated keyword search through generation of a vast number of interlinked resources and content.